jacko-256/Procedural-AI-Video-Generator-ControlNet/README.md

 ## Results:

-More cool examples are located in the GALLERY.md file.
+More cool examples are located in the GALLERY.md file [here](GALLERY.md).
 Github does not allow more than 16 gifs to be rendered in one README so I need to use a separate file.

 ## Installation Guide: